 Our solutions have been evaluated using both numerical analysis and ns-2 simulations.
-We show that the performance of our scheme is 14 times better than a straightforward relay node deployment that places the relay nodes in straight line to connect each source and the sink separately.
+We show that for all test cases where the continuous space optimal solution can be computed within acceptable timeframes, the network lifetime achieved by our solution is very close to the upper bound of the optimal solution (the difference is less than 13.5%).
+Moreover, the performance of our scheme is 14 times better than a straightforward relay node deployment that places the relay nodes in straight line to connect each source and the sink separately.
 Our scheme also outperforms by 6 times than the state-of-the-art algorithm considering connectivity only.

 The remaining part of the paper proceeds as follows.
-Section II presents the related work.
-We outline the system models and the problem description in Section III.
-Section IV proposes solutions to several case studies which can be used as building blocks for the general problem.
-In Section V, we study the general problem in-depth by first developing solutions in continuous space and then focusing on discrete deployment.
-We evaluate our solution by both numerical results and ns-2 simulations in Section VI.
-Finally Section VII concludes our paper and gives directions of future work.
+Section 2 presents the related work.
+We outline the system models and the problem description in Section 3.
+Section 4 proposes solutions to several case studies which can be used as building blocks for the general problem.
+In Section 5, we study the general problem in-depth by first developing solutions in continuous space and then focusing on discrete deployment.
+We evaluate our solution by both numerical results and ns-2 simulations in Section 6.
+Finally Section 7 concludes our paper and gives directions of future work.

-II.
-BACKGROUND AND RELATED WORK
+2 BACKGROUND AND RELATED WORK